ErwanBarbedor/PlumeScript/readme.md

 - New `_PLUME_DIR`.
 - Remove field `__lua`.
 - Severely restricts the standard lua methods available to the user.
+- These methods are availables from lua files.
 - `lua` and `plume` don't run anymore in the same env. *Since call conventions are different in Plume and lua, it's best to separate them explicitly.*
 - Add field `_LUA` (for `plume` files) and `_PLUME` (for `lua` files).